The-red-masque/devkitty.io/content/en/docs/get-started/assembly.md

 </div>
 </br>

-- a.
-Solder each remaining pad on the microcontroller!
+1. Solder each remaining pad on the microcontroller!
-- b.
-Ensure the connection is solid by bridging the ESP32 pad & PCB pads
+2. Ensure the connection is solid by bridging the ESP32 pad & PCB pads
-- c.
-Avoid burning the switch connector! *
+3. Avoid burning the switch connector! *

 **Switch connector will be moved in update v0.1 design*